Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Methodology

-In total, we randomly sampled five personality adjective markers at high and low levels of each domain ten times.
-Combining these 100 personality descriptions with five task instructions generated 500 chatbots with distinct personality designs.
-We used GPT-4o \cite{GPT-4o}, one of the most performant models available, as the backbone model with the temperature set to zero.
+In total, we randomly sampled five personality adjective markers at high or low levels of each domain ten times, respectively.
+Combined with five task instructions, this resulted in 500 distinct chatbot personality designs.
+We used GPT-4o \citep{GPT-4o}, one of the most performant models available, as the backbone model with the temperature set to zero.